PhilipMay/stsb-multi-mt/README.md

-# STSb Multi MTMachine translated multilingual STS benchmark dataset.
+# STSb Multi MT
+Machine translated multilingual STS benchmark dataset.

 These are different multilingual translations and the English original of the [STSbenchmark dataset](https://ixa2.si.ehu.es/stswiki/index.php/STSbenchmark).
 Translation has been done with [deepl.com](https://www.deepl.com/).